ioccc-src/winner/1991/brnstnd/sorta.README.md

     [1s1+DA$ld1s1_+D=sD=x]:xld      [ given n (argc-n), print args ]ld 0a1_+D=x""`                     [ simulation of /bin/echo ]ld

-This is a clone of /bin/echo, minus any argument processing and escape interpretation.
-(Note that, unlike some shells' echo, /bin/echo prints a newline even with no arguments.)
-Try sorta foo bar < iecho.
+This is a clone of `/bin/echo`, minus any argument processing and escape interpretation.
+(Note that, unlike some shells' echo, `/bin/echo` prints a newline even with no arguments.)
+Try `./sorta foo bar < iecho`.

 # [sorta.ifact1](sorta.ifact1)